 One of the major highlights is Sue the T-Rex.
 Anyone who has been mesmerized by the Jurassic Park films should not hesitate one moment to go see the most complete Tyrannosaurus Rex fossils ever discovered.
 If giant lizard-birds aren’t your thing, then you should check out the ancient Egypt exhibit that will take you back in time as you check out a collection of mummies.

 Chicago is known for its deep-dish pizza and when you’re in town you should definitely indulge.
 But did you know Chicago is also known for its hot dogs?
 So be sure not to miss out on that!

 Some great places to get hot dogs are:

 Of course, if you just wanted to dive into some pizza, try these places:

 We’re all gamers, right?
 Then we all know that VR is potentially the next big thing.
 Even if it doesn’t take hold as the future of gaming, there’s no denying it’s a unique experience that delivers a whole different level of immersion.
 Fortunately enough, Chicago has its very own VR facility to jump into another world with your friends.

-Anime is taking over Nerdcore in a big way and was one of the biggest developing trends for Nerdcore in 2019 right into 2020.
+Anime is taking over Nerdcore in a big way and was one of the biggest developing trends for Nerdcore in 2019 through to today.
 I even have gotten into it a bit to see what all the hub-bub is about.
 I found I really enjoyed JoJo’s Bizarre Adventures…if anyone cared or was wondering.
 Such a ridiculous show.
 So, where was I?